will-ku/med-management-ai/README.md

 A proof-of-concept full-stack application integrating LLMs with Anthropic’s Model Context Protocol (MCP).
 This project showcases how natural language interfaces and structured tool interactions can be leveraged for managing medication lists via AI agents.

-Most importantly, this project serves as a hands-on exploration of emerging AI protocols and architectures, paving the way for more interactive and dynamic AI-enabled applications.
+Most importantly, this project serves as a hands-on exploration of emerging AI protocols and architectures, enabling users to interact with their data without relying on traditional forms.

 ## Overview